H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/RESTAPIs.md

 ### Avoid Switching Deployment to Stateful:

 This boilerplate uses the [Fiber framework](https://gofiber.io/) as its `core engine`, which is compatible with `HPA (Horizontal Pod Autoscaling)`.
 It is important not to switch the deployment to a `StatefulSet`.
-If you need to bind additional resources, such as a storage disk, consider using a `Vertical Pod Autoscaler (VPA)` instead.
+If you need to bound additional resources, such as a storage disk, consider using a `Vertical Pod Autoscaler (VPA)` instead.

 > [!NOTE]